jdweitz/Drell-Yan-VEGAS-D/README.md

 The files below contain our implementations and solutions for Problem A, B, analytic comparison, parameter optimization.

-Run `MC_VEGAS` to implement the standard acceptance rejection method and VEGAS method.
+Run `DY_VEGAS2` to implement the standard acceptance rejection method and VEGAS method.

 Run `drell_yan_run.ipynb` to implement the parameter optimization.